7shi/pilan/README.md

-# pilan
+# Pilan

-Stack-based programming language
+Pilan is a stack-based programming language.

+The name is derived from the French words "pile" (stack) and "langue" (language).